“How do they film that?” I always ask. “How do they coordinate? What are they not showing me?”

 - Filming whales in the Antarctic required militant cooperation, harnessing researchers, the British navy, skippers, and cameramen on boats and in the air over the course of two months.

-- Komodo dragons kill by ambushing and the cameramen were within perhaps three meters of the subjects, and even one of the cameramen said and illustrating by pointing, “See, what we need is for him [other cameraman] to film him [dragon] attacking him [buffalo]….
-But it looks like he [dragon] is attack to attack him [other cameraman].”
+- Komodo dragons kill by ambushing and the cameramen were within perhaps three meters of the subjects, and even one of the cameramen said and illustrating by pointing, “See, what we need is for him [another cameraman] to film him [dragon] attacking him [buffalo]… But it looks like he [dragon] attacks to attack him [another cameraman].”
 Another cameraman said at another point when close to a dragon, “I’m about five to ten percent confident I’m safe here.”

 - Barrie Britton, an expert in bird photography, has the grand adventure of sitting ten or more hours in a hide for three weeks waiting for a bowerbird mating.
 I can feel the back pain now.

 - Monarchs in their winter refuge in Mexico can “explode” from one tree from minor disturbance and one can’t predict when or where they’ll settle next.
 Tree climbers and cameraman spent long days rigging wires for the camera to glide on while 50 meters up and not disturbing the butterflies.
 It’s so tedious and frustrating for them that it was hard to watch for me.

 - The honor of the natural history cameraman: spend almost two weeks “bonding” with curious seal pups while waiting for the orcas to show up and take one.